Understanding Ketosis

 What Is Ketosis?

 Ketosis is a natural state where your body uses fat for fuel instead of sugar (glucose).
-Your body can run on two types of energy:

 Sugar-Burning Mode